 If you find yourself getting mad it’s probably because your editor/critique partner is right

 Great suggestions are easy to accept: you usually smack your head and think, “Why didn’t I think of that??”

-I’ve found that when the suggestions make you mad, it’s probably because they’re right.
-Your brain is just having trouble admitting it.
+I’ve found that when the suggestions make me mad, it’s usually because the editor is right.
+My brain is just having trouble admitting it.

 Listen, listen, listen

 Easy to say.
 Tougher in practice.

 Do you have any suggestions for how best to incorporate feedback?

 Need help with your book?
 I’m available for manuscript edits, query critiques, and coaching!

 For my best advice, check out my guide to writing a novel (now available in audio) and my guide to publishing a book.